Are you homeless or at risk of becoming homeless? We can help

 - Referrals to partner agencies, depending on specific needs

 - Needs assessment will be completed

 - Assistance to secure a tenancy e.g. with Tenancy Start Up Loan or Discretionary Housing Payment options

 - Outcome: If you are eligible, homeless and in priority need we would provide suitable accommodation, otherwise we will provide you with information and details of our appropriate partners who may be able to help

 If you lose your home because of anti-social behaviour, or because you knowingly broke the rules, such as not paying your rent or mortgage, you may be considered to be intentionally homeless.
 In such a situation, if we cannot prevent the loss of your home, but we will offer you advice about other housing options.

-If you would like to discuss any aspect of your housing situation or you may be threatened with homelessness, please contact us on 023 8068 8165 (please use the freephone number above if you need to use a public phone or are out of credit).
+If you would like to discuss any aspect of your housing situation or you may be threatened with homelessness or seen someone rough sleeping, please contact us on 023 8068 8165 (please use the freephone number above if you need to use a public phone or are out of credit).